manimino/ducks/README.md

 The objects can be anything: class instances, namedtuples, dicts, strings, floats, ints, etc.

-Attributes can be either strings or functions evaluated on the object.
+Just like with Python's `filter()`, custom functions can be used as attributes.

 There are two classes available.
  - FilterBox: can `add()` and `remove()` objects.